 Having a single, convenient knowledge base empowers employees to take action and to improve processes, products, services and customer relationships.

-It also helps prevent repetition, as employees no longer have to reinvent the wheel, but instead, have access to the insight of previous employees who have gone through similar experiences.
+It also helps prevent repetition, as employees no longer have to reinvent the wheel, but instead, have access to the insight of previous employees who have gone through a similar employee experience.

 4. Enables Informed Action and Greater Productivity